 Simply put, advances in technology have given writers more control over their careers and how much money they can earn.
 But going the independent route also means that, along with your writing, you will need to develop your marketing and public relations skills.
 After all, promotion is often the key to success for writers who work on their own.

 Many writers do choose to work for themselves.
-In fact, about two out of every three writers were self-employed in 2016.5
+In fact, according to the Occupational Outlook Handbook (OOH), almost two out of every three writers were self-employed in 2018.

 3. What Is the Job Outlook for Writers?

-Job openings for writers are predicted to grow about eight percent from 2016 to 2026.
-In particular, writers who know how to create content for online audiences and social media platforms will be in demand.5
+Overall, the OOH says that job openings for writers are predicted to have little or no growth from 2018 to 2028.
+But writers who know how to create content for online audiences and social media platforms will experience the most demand.

 What will your focus be?
 Maybe you want to create stories for video games or the big screen.
 Or perhaps your goal is to work for a respected publication or advertising agency.
 Regardless of your writing focus, here are some important steps you can take to improve your opportunities and find success: